SaitomoPM/public-site/docsGenerator/docs/src/gateways/ar-io-node/testnet.md

 - **port**: The port used to access your Gateway, defaults to 443 (https).
 - **protocol**: Set this to "http" if your Gateway is not configured to allow https connections.
-- **properties**: This variable can be set to the TxId of additional Gateway setting you have previously uploaded to Arweave.
-Additional instructions on this will come in the future, but you can leave this as it is for now.
+- **properties**: This variable allows you to reference the TxId of any additional Gateway settings you've previously uploaded to Arweave.
+While we'll provide more detailed instructions and schema soon, it's safe to leave this unchanged for the time being.
 - **note**: A note containing additional information you would like known about your Gateway.

 These settings can be updated after joining the Testnet.